 Mother breaks confidentiality clause on $10m payout

-Daphnejean Finnegan announced the payout despite a confidentiality clause in the settlement agreement, the Morning Bulletin reported last year.
+Daphnejean Finnegan announced the payout to the public, despite a confidentiality clause in the settlement agreement, reported the Morning Bulletin.

-“God knows how many compensation claims go through that the public never hear about.
+“God knows how many compensation claims go through that the public never hears about.
 I am going to talk no matter what they put [in the contract],” she said.

 While the details of the case were not published, an Ombudsman’s report into the incident found that Ms Finnegan’s son — Jamie-Thomas Carmelo Manuele — received “inadequate” care, resulting in a delayed diagnosis.

-Mr Manuele’s medical negligence claim appears to be the biggest confirmed settlement to date, but Queensland hospitals have made a number of large compensation payments in recent years.
+Mr. Manuele’s personal injury claim appears to be the biggest confirmed settlement to date, but Australian hospitals have made several large compensation payments in recent years.

-In 2011, the Courier-Mail reported that a young boy from Brisbane was awarded $6.44 million after developing cerebral palsy when he suffered a serious brain injury at birth.
+In 2012, a boy’s whose botched surgery resulted in “cerebral palsy, spastic quadriplegia and respiratory problems”, received a $9 million payout, according to a report by The West.
+The previous year, in 2011, the Courier-Mail reported that a young boy from Brisbane was awarded $6.44 million after developing cerebral palsy when he suffered a serious brain injury at birth.

 The case surpassed the previous record of $5.5 million, which was set in 2006 when a Toowoomba boy also developed cerebral palsy after complications during his delivery.
-Another boy, whose brain was starved of oxygen for more than an hour while being born, received over $3.7 million in 2013.
+Another boy, whose brain was starved of oxygen for more than an hour during birth, received over $3.7 million in 2013.